V-Sekai/manuals/decisions/20231027-apartment-building-vr.md

-# Proposed: Build a Cozy Apartment in VR for V-Sekai
+# Draft: Build a Cozy Apartment in VR for V-Sekai

 ## Metadata